 It’s not career suicide to disagree with your boss.
-In fact, confident managers want employees that will disagree with them.
-Disagreement creates better ideas, solves problems, creates positive relationships, and promotes personal growth and development.
+In fact, confident managers want employees who will disagree with them appropriately.
+Disagreement creates better ideas and solves problems.
+Disagreement creates positive relationships and promotes the personal growth and development of employees.

-However, let's not forget that bosses are human, too and have their own particular management style.
+However, you should never forget that bosses are human, too, and have their own particular management style.
 That management style can range from dictatorial to so hands-off that they are out-of-touch.
 The important thing is to know your boss and his or her leadership style to properly assess how much disagreement will be appreciated and tolerated.

 Researching the area of disagreement, benchmarking the practices of other companies, and talking with your industry contacts is homework that you should do before approaching your boss.
 That way, noncompetitive best practices will bring the necessary verification to support your viewpoint.
-Armed with data, it won't be about what you think versus what your boss thinks.
+Armed with data and facts, the discussion won't be just about what you think versus what your boss thinks.

 Especially when the decision involves serious business issues that might require disruptive change management strategies, financial commitments, and emotional energy from employees, your opinion needs facts to support it.

 10 Key Actions to Take to Prepare for Disagreeing

 In order to have the most successful outcome for your disagreement discussion with your boss, here are ten actions employees have taken that have provided the best disagreement results.
 Adhering to all or some of these will make disagreeing with your boss easier, safer, and more likely to get you the result you're looking for.
 Employees who succeed in serious disagreement have these factors in common.

 They built the relationship first.

 Disagreement with your manager is easier when you have created a trusting, respectful relationship first.
 Thus, when these employees disagreed, they had a good relationship to start.